 Meaning

-In the quote “If he have faith, the believer cannot be restrained.
+The message behind “If he have faith, the believer cannot be restrained.
 He betrays himself.
 He breaks out.
-He confesses and teaches this gospel to the people at the risk of life itself.,” the emphasis is on courage.
-It highlights the thought that true strength is revealed in difficulty while implying that fear is natural but not decisive.
+He confesses and teaches this gospel to the people at the risk of life itself.” revolves around courage.
+It suggests that true strength is revealed in difficulty, making it relatable to many people's experiences.

 Theme